 Second, a great stock selection investment process whereby we can create a portfolio that provides significant upside opportunity.

 Thus, we believe, if we can manage the downside, then the upside takes care of itself.
 By taking care of the downside first, we are convinced we have a better chance of growing our upside.
-That is why we say Minimize Losses and Maximize Profits, rather than the usual phrase of Maximize Profits and Minimize Losses.
+That is why we say Minimize Losses and Maximize Profits.

 With that in mind, we created the Graycell model portfolio products.
 These investment newsletters have a precise focus - whether it be the industries that are targeted or the risk/reward characteristics that are assumed.
 Risk can be wisely used to build wealth over time.
 Our strong belief is that an investment system with clearly defined rules that allow us to control and minimize our losses while allowing our investments reasonable flexibility to grow, will deliver index-beating performance over time on a consistent basis.
 Compounding can then further enhance these returns over time.
 Our investment models have been successful in executing our philosophy through our investment approach in varied market environments.